-In the far west of India is the lost city of Junagadh.
+In the far west of Indian state of Gujarat is the lost city of Junagadh.
 Once a thriving city, Junagadh now carries the skeletons of history.
 The fort walls of Uparkot bind the lost city together.
 Furthermore, the Asiatic lions at the Gir National Park are the only survivors of their kind.

 Reaching Junagarh is easy once you reach Rajkot.
 You can take a flight to Rajkot from any important city.
 From the airport, you can take a cab to Junagadh.
 There are also railways all over the country that go to Junagadh Railway Station.
 Buses also run from Porbandar (the westernmost point of India) to Junagadh.